The Florida Aquarium with Kids: Local’s Guide

 How long should you plan to visit?

 It took us approximately two hours to get through the inside exhibits with our toddler and baby.
-This was just looking at the sea life, not time playing outside on the playground and splash pad.

 Outdoor play area at the Florida Aquarium